 Functionality in Tenders Part 2 - 10 Tips

-Tenders in South Africa are measured on three principles, namely Functionality, Price and Broad-Based Black Economic Empowerment (B-BBEE).
+Tenders in South Africa are measured on three principles namely Functionality, Price and Broad-Based Black Economic Empowerment (B-BBEE).
 An Enterprise's ability to execute a contract is measured through the Functionality Principal in the Tender Environment.
 If an Enterprise's tender response does not pass the Functionality test it can't be measured on Price and B-BBEE.
 Enterprises that respond to tenders must ensure that they will pass the Functionality test in order to advance.

-- You earn points during the Functionality test.
+2. You earn points during the Functionality test.
 Before you start responding to tenders go to the Functionality section.
 Scan the criteria to see if you will earn enough points to go through to the next round of evaluation.
 It doesn't make sense to waste time and money on a tender response if you are not going to pass the Functionality test.

-- Finally you must remember that your tender response is going be evaluated by a person like you and me.
-It is also unlikely to be the only tender response to that specific tender.
+10. Finally you must remember that your tender response is going be evaluated by a person such as you and me.
+Also remember that your tender response is not going to be the only tender response to that specific tender.
 So make it easy for the people on the Evaluation Committee to find and score your Functionality items.

 If you follow these tips and tricks you will have a better chance in be successful at bidding.